Common Relationship Problems & How Therapy Helps Couples Heal

 What’s usually happening:

 In Indian families, we sometimes learned not to talk about conflict.
 You just live with it.
-So couples come to me having no framework for having a difficult conversation without it turning into a fight.
+As a result, many couples enter therapy without the tools needed to navigate difficult conversations constructively.

 How therapy helps: